Shore Shots Instructor, Photographer/Videographer, Editing Staff Employment

 Terms of Employment:

-- June 28 through July 31, Monday through Friday for Shore Shots; July 12-17 for Sea Shots (evenings in the editing lab).
-Additional employment possibilities the week of July 5-10th.
+- July 3-8, Monday through Friday for Shore Shots; June 19-24 for Sea Shots (evenings in the editing lab)

 - Average work week for Shore Shots is 40 hours from 7:45am-4:15pm Monday-Thursday, and 7:45am-1:45pm Friday.
 Editing also takes place 2-3 evenings per week for Sea Shots.